SEPTA: 20th century

-SEPTA's 50-year history has often been a tumultuous one, a direct result of the agency being governed at the county level rather than the state one.
+SEPTA's 50-year history has often been tumultuous because the agency is governed at a county level rather than state level.
 Railpace Newsmagazine contributor Gerry Williams observed that SEPTA regularly staggers from crisis to crisis, with little support or oversight originating at the state level in Harrisburg.
 It has a long history of being at odds with the riding public and both county and state officials.
 SEPTA has had more labor strikes than any other transit agency in the U.S., occurring in 1977, 1981, 1983, 1986, 1995, 1998, 2005, 2009, 2014, and 2016.

 Williams commented that there is a notable lack of "any group... influential enough to bring shame on SEPTA," adding that SEPTA's chronic ills "merely reflect the broader problems of local provincialism and petty political squabbles which are so rampant within the (Delaware Valley) region."
 The five counties it serves regularly have various hidden agendas working in the background, often at cross purposes with one another than as a unified region, a problem that has resulted in many services being severed mid-route without regard to the affected counties.
 This factor is regularly influenced by the changing political winds at the state capital in Harrisburg.